Dinnerbone/mcstatus/README.md

 mcstatus
 ========

-mcstatus provides an easy way to query Minecraft servers for any information they can expose.
-It provides two modes of access, 'query' and 'ping', the differences of which are listed below in usage.
+`mcstatus` provides an easy way to query Minecraft servers for any information they can expose.
+It provides two modes of access, `query` and `ping`, the differences of which are listed below in usage.

 Usage
 -----